-- 2 pounds of green peanuts (not green in color, but meaning they are right out-of-the-ground fresh and are slightly dampened.
+- 2 pounds of green peanuts (not green in color, but meaning they are right out-of-the-ground fresh and dried.
 You can find them in the Summer season at any farmer’s market in the south or any Asian, Indian or International market in other regions.
-You can use raw peanuts too, but cooking tome will be slightly longer.
+You can use raw peanuts too, but cooking time will be slightly longer.
 But whatever you do, DO NOT use regular salted/roasted shelled peanuts!)

 - A “scant” 1/2 cup of salt (just under 1/2 cup)